Skip to content

 - Death types in this order of precedence:

-- Contract killing: Perpetrator paid or convinced a third party to do the killing.
+- Contract killing: Suspect paid or convinced a third party to do the killing.

-- Murder-suicide: Murder, combined with completed suicide by the perpetrator.
+- Homicide-suicide: Murder, combined with completed suicide by the suspect.

 - Abuse: Fatal abuse with intent to harm.